-Artificial Trans Fat Is So Inherently Dangerous It Has Been Banned by an Increasing Number of American and European Jurisdictions
+B. Artificial Trans Fat Is So Inherently Dangerous It Has Been Banned by an Increasing Number of American and European Jurisdictions

 - 26. In 2008, California became the first state to ban all restaurant food with artificial trans fat, a law affecting approximately 88,000 eating establishments.
-Trans fats may not be served in California's schools or restaurants in an amount greater than half a gram per serving.
-15 - 27.
+Trans fats now may not be served in California's schools or restaurants in an amount greater than half a gram per serving.14 - 27.
 New York City banned trans fat in its 20,000 food establishments in 2006.
 Similar laws exist in Philadelphia; Baltimore; Stamford, Connecticut; and Montgomery County, Maryland. - 28.
-A 2004 Danish law restricted all foods to fewer than 2 percent of calories from artificial trans fat.
+A 2004 Danish law restricted all foods to under 2 percent of fat calories from artificial trans fat.
 Switzerland made the same restriction in 2008.
-16 - 29.
-After conducting a surveillance study of Denmark's trans fat ban, researchers concluded the change "did not appreciably affect the quality, cost or availability of food" and did not have "any noticeable effect for the consumers."17 - 30.
-Similar bans have been introduced in Austria and Hungary.
-Brazil, Argentina, Chile, and
+15 - 29.
+After conducting a surveillance study of Denmark's trans fat ban, researchers concluded the change "did not appreciably affect the quality, cost or availability of food" and did not have "any noticeable effect for the consumers."
+16 - 30.
+Similar bans have been introduced in Austria, Hungary and Switzerland.
+Brazil, Argentina, Chile, and South Africa have all taken steps to reduce or eliminate artificial trans fats from food.17 - 31.
+In 2006, a trans fat task force co-chaired by Health Canada and the Heart and Stroke Foundation of Canada recommended capping trans fat content at 2 percent of calories for tub margarines and spreads and 5 percent for all other foods.
+On September 30, 2009, British Columbia became the first province to impose these rules on all restaurants, schools, hospitals, and special